How to Continue and why African Posters.

 Being no experts in any of the areas of our various comprehensive collecting efforts, we always hoped that our passionate approach to the medium of the poster as well as a curiosity driven interest and perhaps naive embrace of all the multifarious contents conveyed through them may somewhat make up for our near total absence of in-depth and specialized knowledge.

-The current result of our voracious appetite to learn by collecting through the artefact as well as the process of accumulating with its incredibly rich experiences associated around it, stands – so far – at 18.000 posters on everything Africa.
+The current result of our voracious appetite to learn by collecting through the artefact as well as the process of accumulating with its incredibly rich experiences associated around it, stands – so far – at over 20.000 posters on everything Africa.
 They document and illustrate the post-colonial social, political and cultural history of the continent and the attitudes and stereotypes of the foreign individuals and populations that engaged with it.

 As far as we know, this represents the first attempt at systematically – well, as systematically as possible, the gaps are very painful ! . . . but then again, no pain no gain – at building a poster collection that besides the anti- and post-colonial also covers the colonial period of Africa.
 This not from a national perspective but universally with many pivotal and iconic pieces, issued by all colonial players and spanning the long century from the Berlin Conference in the mid-1880s to the present.